Shaddix/IdentityOAuthSpaExtensions/README.md

 # IdentityOAuthSpaExtensions
-**.Net Core 3.1** library that allows easy integration of external OAuth providers into your SPA.
+**.Net 5.0** library that allows easy integration of external OAuth providers into your SPA.
 It has even more perks if you use IdentityServer.
 Here's the [demo](https://oauth.arturdr.ru) if you care.
 ![Example workflow](example.gif)

 # What you can do with this library?